ember-learn/ember-blog/content/emberjs-native-class-update-2019-edition.md

 In my experience, it generally makes sense to add the _framework_ type of a class to its name as well.
 That is, if it is a _Route_, _Controller_, _Component_, or _Service_, you would want to name it `UserRoute`, `UserController`, `UserComponent`, or `UserService` respectively so you don't have 4 different classes named `User`!

 This is less of a hard and fast rule though.
 It generally doesn't make sense for Models for instance (`UserModel` sounds meh) or various utility classes.
 And if you prefer being able to omit `Component` from the name of every single component, maybe they're generally clear enough without it!
-Still, the fact that Routes and Controllers have so much overlap suggests you'll probably want to distinguish them, and for some reason I just feel the urge to add `Service` to the end of all my services.
+Still, the fact that Routes and Controllers have so much overlap suggests you'll probably want to distinguish them, and for some reason I feel the urge to add `Service` to the end of all my services.

 Note that this only applies to _class names_, appending the type to the end of file names is definitely not a good idea.